mongodb/docs/source/includes/live-migration-from-com-common-prereqs.rst

     migration hosts.

-  - Consider configuring a :ref:`VPC peering connection <vpc-peering>` between each migration host and the target |service| {+cluster+} on the same cloud provider as the target {+cluster+}.
+  - Consider configuring a :ref:`VPC peering connection <vpc-peering>` or a :ref:`private endpoint <private-endpoint>` between each migration host and the target |service| {+cluster+} on the same cloud provider and in the same region as the target {+cluster+}.

     .. note::

-       If you choose not to use VPC peering, the live migration process runs over public IP addresses that you add to the |service|
-       project's :ref:`IP access list <access-list>` as part of the live migration procedure.
+       If you choose not to use VPC peering or private endpoints, the live migration process runs over public IP addresses that you add to the |service| project's :ref:`IP access list <access-list>` as part of the live migration procedure.